Rum Raisin Oatmeal Cookies

 Two rum raisin oatmeal cookies on a plate with a tray of cookies in the back.

-Ingredients in Rum Raisin Oatmeal Cookies
+Ingredients For Rum Raisin Cookies

 To make these cookies you will need: